ubernostrum/django-registration/docs/forms.rst

 .. class:: RegistrationForm

    A form for registering an account.
-This is a subclass of Django's built-in ``UserCreationForm``, and has the following fields, all of which are required:
+This is a subclass of Django's built-in :class:`~django.contrib.auth.forms.UserCreationForm`, and has the following fields, all of which are required:

    ``username``
        The username to use for the new account.
 This is represented as